-What do coca growers marching in Colombia, communities struggling over property rights in Timor-Leste, and Somali clans disputing over charcoal rents have in common?
+What do coca growers marching in Colombia, communities struggling over property rights in Timor-Leste, and Somali clans disputing charcoal rents have in common?
 These diverse struggles are all examples of failures to adequately consider social identity in post-conflict natural resource management (PCNRM).
 This chapter examines how links between social identity, natural resources, and armed conflicts affect peacebuilding and PCNRM.
 It outlines ways in which social identities are mobilized in conflicts in which resources have political and cultural values.
-It argues that, contrary to popular perceptions of ancient identities locked in conflicts, social identities are flexibly constructed and linked to natural resources through both individual agent decisions and elite manipulation of political discourses.
+It argues that, contrary to popular perceptions of ancient identities locked in conflicts, social identities are flexibly constructed and linked to natural resources through both individual actor decisions and elite manipulation of political discourses.
 In conclusion, it proposes a framework for understanding how links between social identities and natural resources may influence PCNRM and, ultimately, peacebuilding processes.

 Natural resources are often affected by armed conflict and implicated in conditions that lengthen or intensify armed conflicts (Le Billon 2007).
-One of the central challenges of PCNRM is identifying how natural resources may have been linked to conflict dynamics.
-These links affect the ways in which PCNRM programs can define and distribute rights to access, own, or otherwise use and profit from natural resources.
-Failure to manage these links may lead to both unsustainable resource extraction and renewed or continued violence.
+One of the central challenges of PCNRM is identifying how links between natural resources and conflict dynamics continue to impact natural resource management in post-conflict situations.
+These links affect the ways in which PCNRM programs can define and distribute rights to access, own, or otherwise use and profit from natural resource extraction and renewed or continued violence.
 For example, successful sanctions on "blood diamonds" show that understanding how the economic rents of natural resources are linked to armed conflict is not only important for sustainable resource management but sometimes critical for peacebuilding and for disrupting incentives and opportunities to pursue violence (Le Billon 2008).

 Many studies have examined how the management of economically valuable natural resources influences the onset and duration of armed conflict and can positively or negatively affect peacebuilding (Collier and Hoeffler 1998, 2004, 2005; Ross 2004; Weinstein 2007).
-These studies indicate the critical role that natural resource rents can play in processes like rebel recruitment or the rebuilding of national economies.
+These studies indicate the critical role that natural resource rents can play in rebel recruitment, rebuilding of national economies, and other processes.
 Yet natural resources are important for more than just their economic value.
 They can play potent symbolic roles in ethnonational discourses, be deeply embedded in local social relations, and be framed in identity-based claims that serve strategic political interests.
 Despite ample evidence indicating the central role of social identity in conflicts over everything from territory to oil and coca plants, little attention has been directed toward understanding how the cultural and political values of natural resources must be managed in PCNRM.
-Indeed, there is no analytical framework for understanding how the construction and mobilization of social identities (or the cultural and political values linked to natural resources) affect PCNRM and can be managed by it.
+Indeed, there is no analytical framework for understanding how the construction and mobilization of social identities (or the cultural and political values linked to natural resources) impact PCNRM.
+As a result, PCNRM strategies may often fail to include practical steps for managing the complex links between natural resources, social identity issues, and conflict.